Le Cordon Bleu Logo

 • Do I need to prove my English to obtain a visa?

-If you require a Student Route visa, please provide an IELTS (International English Language Testing System) for UKVI (UK Visas and Immigration) test report result with 5.0 or above in all components.
+If you require a Student Route visa, please provide an IELTS (International English Language Testing System) for UKVI (UK Visas and Immigration) test report result with 5.0 or above in all components (you can choose either the Academic or General module) or a PTE Pearson Academic UKVI test report result with 43 or above in all components.

 Other prospective students, who do not require a Student Route visa, should provide the school with one of the following: